 - Use leftover chicken or turkey in place of ground meat.
 Add the cooked meat after cooking the veggies and just before adding the seasoning.

-- Use ground chicken in place of ground turkey.
+- Substitute ground chicken for the ground turkey.

-- Use less meat and add more beans for a less meaty, budget friendly and fiber-rich version
+- Add more veggies, and less meat for a less meaty, budget friendly and fiber-rich version.

-- Substitute and equal amount of flour for arrowroot to thicken the turkey chili soup
+- Substitute an equal amount of flour for arrowroot to thicken the turkey chili soup